Doc. Number | Article Title | Effective Date | Version |

 Sending your Screenshot or Video to Support

-If you are reporting a bug to support, in many cases it will be necessary to provide us with a Screenshot or Video.
+If you are reporting a bug to support, you will often need to provide us with a Screenshot or Video.

 1. Attach your image or video file to an email draft and send it to Support@setforth.com